Friday, October 24, 2025

 The development fact sheet is impressive, even before considering the Calder artworks.
 The museum and gardens "footprint" is a 1.8 acre site, with an 18,000 square ft. building, surrounded by gardens with 250 varieties of plants and flowers.
 Part of the building facade was constructed with blackened wood to evoke the barns of Calder's rural New England residence.
 The interior of the museum exudes 1950's mid-century modernism, in keeping with the cultural tempo of Calder's heyday.

 Quality of this sort does not come without a hefty price tag.
 The Calder Gardens project expenditure totaled $90 million.
 But the supervising group, led by Alexander L.R.
 Rower of the Calder Foundation, ensured that these funds were money well-spent.
-Thom Collins, the head of the neighboring Barnes foundation, served on this committee, and he and the Barnes administrative staff will be responsible for the administration and operations of the new museum.
+Thom Collins, the head of the neighboring Barnes Foundation, served on this committee, and he and the Barnes administrative staff will be responsible for the administration and operations of the new museum.

 Portraits of Jacques Herzog, lead architect of the Calder Gardens Museum (photo by Gina Folly) and Piet Oudolf, designer of the landscape gardens of Calder Gardens (photo by Tony Spencer)

 Herzog and his colleagues at the Herzog-de Meuron firm were chosen for the challenging mission of designing Calder Gardens.
 They collaborated with Piet Oudolf, a Dutch garden planner who had gained world-wide renown for the gardens he designed for New York City's High Line urban park.
-Oudolf was tasked with "sculpting" a landscape to fit the oddly-configured piece of unused ground designated for the new museum in Philly.

 To raise the bar even higher, the completed Calder Gardens was conceived as a place for reflection and inspiration, rather than merely galleries for displaying art.